Textilpflege: So bleibt deine Kleidung lange schön - washo.ch

 1. Less shopping, more quality

-1. The laundry is ready, darling!
+1. The laundry is ready, honey!

-1. Washing is not the same as washing
+1. Not all washing is the same

-1. Care for your treasures
+1. Take care of your treasures

-1. Dryer as a strain
+1. Dryers as a strain

 1. Be gentle when ironing

-1. Wellness in the wardrobe
+1. Wellness in the closet

 Back to the blog